aamirsofi/apis-NestJS-ReactJs-School/SUPER_ADMIN_FEATURES.md

 │   ├── All Users (list with filters)
 │   ├── User Details (individual view)
 │   └── Create User
-├── Payments (NEW)
-│   ├── All Payments
-│   ├── Payment Analytics
-│   └── Reports
 ├── Analytics (NEW)
 │   ├── Revenue Analytics
 │   ├── School Performance